 Layer 1 scalability solutions refer to making changes at the base layer of a blockchain network to improve scalability.
 It essentially means changing the rules of the protocol itself by tweaking its block size or the pace at which new blocks are confirmed or validated on a network.

-Layer 1 scaling solutions remind us of block size limit arguments first started with Bitcoin in the year 2014-2015 when it was proposed to increase the block size of Bitcoin blockchain from 1MB to 20MB.
-Famously known as block size wars, the whole blockchain ecosystem was divided into small blockers and big blockers.
-This block size war finally resulted in the forking of the Bitcoin blockchain and the creation of Bitcoin Cash, Bitcoin Gold, and Bitcoin SV.
+Layer 1 scaling solutions remind us of block size limit arguments that started with Bitcoin in 2014-2015 when it was proposed to increase the block size of the Bitcoin blockchain from 1MB to 20MB.
+Famously known as block size wars, the whole blockchain ecosystem was divided into small and big blockers.
+This block size war finally resulted in the forking of the Bitcoin blockchain and the creation of Bitcoin Cash, Gold, and Bitcoin SV.

-Coming back to the point, the layer 1 solutions can be further divided into two different ways to deal with scalability solutions – consensus mechanism improvements and sharding technique.
+Back to the point, the layer one solutions can be further divided into two ways to deal with scalability solutions – consensus mechanism improvements and sharding technique.
 Let’s have a look at both of these solutions.

 Consensus Mechanism Improvements

-It was proposed and observed that some consensus mechanisms can be more efficient than others.
+It was proposed that some consensus mechanisms can be more efficient than others.
 That’s where the concept of PoS (Proof of Staking) emerged.
-The first blockchain network Bitcoin uses a consensus mechanism called PoW (Proof of Work) that is less efficient and slower than the newer PoS consensus method.
+The first blockchain network, Bitcoin, uses a consensus mechanism called PoW (Proof of Work) that is less efficient and slower than the newer PoS consensus method.

-Learn more about all the new changes about Ethereum 2.0 in our explainer here.
+Learn more about all the new changes in Ethereum 2.0 in our explainer here.

-Another way to achieve scalability with a layer 1 solution is through the sharding technique.
-This technique basically achieves scalability by partitioning the entire blockchain network into distinct states known as ‘shards’.
-Thus enabling the blockchain network to simultaneously process multiple processes through these parallel networks.
+Another way to achieve scalability with a layer one solution is through the sharding technique.
+This technique achieves scalability by partitioning the entire blockchain network into distinct states known as ‘shards.’
+Thus enabling the blockchain network to process multiple processes through these parallel networks simultaneously.

-The sharding technique allows the participating nodes to maintain only a particular shard’s state of the ledger rather than managing the entire copy of the ledger.
-These shards can also interact with each other to maintain wallet balances, share addresses, general state of particular shards through cross-shard communication.
+The sharding technique allows the participating nodes to maintain only a particular shard’s state of the ledger rather than managing the entire copy.
+These shards can also interact to maintain wallet balances, share addresses, general state of particular shards through cross-shard communication.

-One of the major blockchain networks to adopt sharding is the upcoming Eethreum 2.0 network.
-Besides the upcoming network, currently, blockchain networks such as Zilliqa and Tezos have already deployed the sharding technique in their network.
+One of the major blockchain networks to adopt sharding is the upcoming Ethereum 2.0 network.
+Besides the upcoming network, blockchain networks such as Zilliqa and Tezos have already deployed the sharding technique in their network.

-Now, let’s head to 2nd layer solutions aimed at improving blockchain scalability.
+Now, let’s head to 2nd layer solutions to improve blockchain scalability.